c4pt000/cash-register-qr-code-kiosk-cash-machines/README.md

 # qr-code-kiosk-cash-register

+# register can also act as a bitcoin atm if the store is loaded with funds to disperse to take cash under $10,000

 # an infrared scanner can read a mobile phone QR display address for sending from the register to the customers phone
 # and the register can display a QR code address for the customer to make a payment